Zilliqa/scilla-docs/docs/source/scilla-checker.rst

 invoke on the recipient contract, and the amount to transfer.

-In terms of cashflow it is clear that the last argument of both constructors is used to represent an amount of money, wheras all other arguments are used to represent non-money.
+In terms of cashflow it is clear that the last argument of both constructors is used to represent an amount of money, whereas all other arguments are used to represent non-money.
 The cashflow analyser therefore attempts to tag the arguments of the two constructors with appropriate tags, using the principles described in the previous